dnikolovv/solution-snapshotter/README.md

 ![5](example-pictures/step5.PNG)

-you can build it (or your CI agent can)
+you can build it (or your CI agent)

 ![6](example-pictures/step6.PNG)

-and install to Visual Studio or ship to the VS Marketplace
+and install it to Visual Studio or ship to the VS Marketplace

 ![7](example-pictures/step7.PNG)
 ![8](example-pictures/step8.PNG)